30 Aug Scaled Thinking and Lean Service Design

-Today I would like to discuss one of the basic principle of LSD.
+In this post I would like to discuss another basic principle of LSD.

 Do you recognize the following situation?
-You join a kick-off meeting and the CEO gives a monologue on how important the project is and that we absolutely need an app.
-And suddenly a design screenshot painted by someone from the marketing department flickers on the wall.
+You come to a kick-off meeting and the CEO gives a monologue on how important the project is and that we absolutely need an app.
+And suddenly a design screenshot that someone from marketing has painted, flickers on the wall.
 Who said an app is the solution??

 Now think about yourself talking to an architect about your future house and you start talking about the color of the doors before it is even clear how the house itself will look like.
 The architect would probably raise his eyebrow and listen to you out of decency, but put your input into the mental bottom-drawer pretty quickly.